FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 This is compatible with all OpenGL and GLSL versions that use shaders.
 For OpenGL ***ES*** 2.0 and WebGL 1.0 you have to check for the existance of [OES_standard_derivatives](https://registry.khronos.org/OpenGL/extensions/OES/OES_standard_derivatives.txt) and perform `#extension GL_OES_standard_derivatives : enable`, though I have never seen a device OpenGL ES 2.0 device, that did not support screen space derivatives.

 Advanced font rendering uses `GL_EXT_blend_func_extended` sometimes to perform advanced blending, but that is not required for our Anti-Aliasing case.

+Mention Assassin Creed Unity Depth reprojection talk and how they MSAA the hell out of a small render target and blow and reconstruct the fullres version out of that info.